chaostoolkit/chaostoolkit-documentation/sources/reference/contributing.md

   submitted it?
 We are not talking about enterrprise support but merely basic issues overview and bug fixes from time to time

-Notice also that we deal with contributors via GitHub teams.
-For any new project, we create a dedicated team and add you as a contributor to it with read/write permissions.
-The Chaos Toolkit does not add you as a collaborator of the organization for management reasons.
-Collaborators are external contributors with permissions to specific repositories access.
+Notice also that we deal with contributors on a repository basis.
+Collaborators are external contributors with little permissions to the org and write permissions to the repositories they contribute to.
+We suggest that accounts should have 2FA enabled.
 This reduces the security surface risks in case a contributor account is breached.

 ## Licensing and Certification of Origin